Sarinco/Sharded-ES/Event_sourcing_tests/monolith-project/README.md

 - `POST /register`: Register a user
 - `POST /login`: Login a user
 - `GET /`: Get all the users (need to be admin)
+- `GET /:email`: Get a user by email (need to be admin or the user itself)
+- `DELETE /:email`: Delete a user by email (need to be admin or the user itself)

 To test it you can use the following curl commands: